sysgears/webpack-virtual-modules/README.md

 # with NPM
 npm install webpack-virtual-modules --save-dev

-# with Yarm
+# with Yarn
 yarn add webpack-virtual-modules --dev
 ```

 ## Usage

 You can use Webpack Virtual Modules with webpack 3 and 4.
 The examples below show the usage with webpack 4 and its
-latest API for using hooks.
+latest API for hooks.
 If you want to use our plugin with webpack 3, check out a dedicated doc:

 * [Webpack Virtual Modules with Webpack 3]